How to Treat a Toothache

 - Posted on: Sep 30 2019

 If you have shooting pain or dull pain in your mouth, our number one piece of advice is to come into our office for an appointment.
-However, if you can’t come to see us for a couple of days, we have a few ways that you can find relief from your toothache or at least take some of the edge off.
+However, if you are unable to see us for a few days, we have a few suggestions to help you find relief from your toothache or at least take some of the edge off.
 Let’s take a closer look at a few tried and true tips.

-As long as you aren’t already on any sort of blood thinners or medications that conflict with Ibuprofen, it’s one of the best things you can take for a toothache.
-Ibuprofen is not only non-habit forming, but it can help with both pain and swelling which tend to be intermingled.
+As long as you are NOT currently taking blood thinners or medications that conflict with Ibuprofen, it’s one of the best things you can take for a toothache.
+Ibuprofen is not only non-habit forming, but it can help with both pain and swelling,which go together.
 Just make sure that you speak to your primary care physician before you start taking it .
 You need to verify that it is safe for you to take it, especially if you currently take other medications or have other medical issues.

 If you are experiencing some swelling along with pain, then icing it will also help.
-When icing your cheek, try to keep something like a cloth as a barrier between the icepack and your skin, so that it doesn’t give you a freezer burn.
+When icing your cheek, try to keep something like a cloth as a barrier between the ice pack and your skin, so that it doesn’t give you freezer burn.
 Try icing for 5 minutes on and 5 minutes off at first and see if that gives you any relief.

 Rinse With saltwater